 - B.F.
-Skinner created the “Skinner box” in which he conducted experiments on animals and developed the theory of operant conditioning.
+Skinner created the “Skinner Box,” where he conducted experiments on animals and developed the theory of operant conditioning.

 - Edward Thorndike worked on learning theory, paving the way for modern educational psychology and the theory of operant conditioning.

 - Ivan Pavlov helped to develop the idea of classical conditioning through his well-known experiments with dogs.

 - John B. Watson established Behaviorism as a school of psychology.

 - Dr. Aaron T. Beck is the “father” of cognitive behavioral therapy.

 A behavioral psychologist may hold different job responsibilities depending on the day and their job position: